BarneyBuffet/docker-tor/docs/index.md

 2. Tor __[hidden service](service.md)__ for onion websites (not supported yet)
 3. Tor __[relay](relay.md)__ to support the onion network (not supported yet)

-The docker image:
+This docker image will:

-* Starts with an Alpine linux base image
+* Start with an Alpine linux base image
-* Downloads the Tor source code tarballs and associated signature file
+* Download the Tor source code tarballs and associated signature file
-* Verifies the Tor source tarballs against [Roger Dingledine: 0xEB5A896A28988BF5](https://2019.www.torproject.org/include/keys.txt) key
+* Verify the Tor source tarballs against [Roger Dingledine: 0xEB5A896A28988BF5](https://2019.www.torproject.org/include/keys.txt) key
-* Compiles Tor from source
+* Compile Tor from source
 * Templates out the Tor config file [torrc](https://www.mankier.com/1/tor) _(this step is skipped if torrc.lock file exists in the `/tor` directory)_
 * Set a torrc.lock file to persist config file
 * Starts the tor service